SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ### circuits

+A logic circuit consists of interconnected logic gates.
 A combinatorial logic circuit is one whose output only depends on its input.
 A sequential logic circut is one whose output depends on its input, and the previous state.